emojicode/emojicode.github.io/src/reference/types.md

 Don’t confuse type casting with type conversion.
 You can’t cast 🔢 to 💯.
 In such a case you would have to use a suitable conversion method.

+>!N Type Casting may work incorrectly with generics in Emojicode 0.6 Beta 2.

 ## ⚖️ Size Of Type Instance